 Because the National Security Council’s organization and process is not specified in law, each president has differed in how he structured and employed the Council to support his personal decision-making style.

-Worley will draw on the examples set by presidents from Harry S. Truman to George W. Bush to demonstrate what has and has not worked.
-He will also offer advice to the administration of President Barack Obama.
+Worley will draw on the examples set by presidents from Harry S. Truman to George W. Bush to demonstrate what works, predict problems, and offer advice to the administration of President Barack Obama.

 Worley served in the United States Marine Corps from 1967 to 1971, with one tour in Vietnam.
 He earned a Ph.D. in Engineering and an Engineer Degree from UCLA, a master’s in electrical engineering from the University of Southern California, a master’s in government from Johns Hopkins University, a master’s in national security studies from Georgetown University, and a bachelor’s with a major in computer science from the University of California at Berkeley.